bzamith/bzamith.github.io/pages/concepts/ds_concepts.md

 > Both correlations and chi-square tests can test for relationships between two variables.
 However, a correlation is used when you have two quantitative variables and a chi-square test of independence is used when you have two categorical variables.

 *[Scribbr - Frequently asked questions (2022)](https://www.scribbr.com/frequently-asked-questions/difference-between-chi-square-and-correlation/)*

+### What are the Type I and Type II Errors?
+> There are two errors that are frequently assessed:

+> - A Type I error, which is also known as a *false positive error*, occurs when the null hypothesis is rejected when it is actually correct.

+> - A Type II error, which is also known as a *false negative error*, occurs when the null hypothesis is not rejected when it is incorrect.

+> Usually, $1 - \alpha$ is referred to as the confidence level, and $1 - \beta$ is referred to as the power of the test.

+> - $\alpha$ (alpha) represents the probability of a Type I error.

+> - $\beta$ (beta) represents the probability of a Type II error.

+> - Power = 1 − $\beta$, which reflects the probability of correctly rejecting a false null hypothesis.

+> Generally, tests are set up in such a way as to have both $1 - \alpha$ and $1 - \beta$ relatively high (for example, 0.95 and 0.8, respectively).
+If you plot sample size versus power, generally you should see that a larger sample size corresponds to higher power.
+It can be useful to look at power curves in order to gauge the sample size needed for detecting a significant effect.

+*Ace the Data Science Interview; Kevin Huo, Nick Singh (2022)*

+### What is the Bonferroni Correction?
+> If you run many experiments—even if a particular outcome for one is unlikely—you may see a statistically significant result at least once by pure chance.
+For example, if you set $\alpha = 0.05$ and have 100 hypothesis tests, you would expect 5 out of 100 to be statistically significant by chance alone.
+To control for this, a more desirable outcome is achieved by adjusting $\alpha$.
+This can be done by setting a new $\alpha$ value as:

+> $\alpha' = \frac{\alpha}{n}$

+> where $n$ is the number of hypothesis tests.

+> This adjustment is known as the Bonferroni correction and helps ensure that the overall rate of false positives is controlled within a multiple-testing framework.

+*Ace the Data Science Interview; Kevin Huo, Nick Singh (2022)*

 ### What is Regression to Mean?
 > Regression to the mean occurs when more extreme responses tend to revert and move closer to the mean in the long run, since some contribution to their initially extreme character happened merely by chance.